PVP Rules

 That just ain’t fair… is it?

-Skirmish Cons: A Skirmish is essentially a brawl, a non-lethal competitive spar or fight, etc. One where you are not looking to break someone, but rather humiliate.
+Skirmish Consequences: A Skirmish is essentially a brawl, a non-lethal competitive spar or fight, etc., one where you are not looking to break someone, but rather humiliate.

-Acceptable consequences: A non-life-threatening beating, loss of hair, broken finger ect.
-What you would expect from such a non-serious fight.
+Acceptable cons: A non-life-threatening beating, loss of hair, broken finger etc., what is expected from a less serious fight.

-If you wish to abduct, enslave, mutilate, etc., those follow under such serious cons as a Pvp intent and must coincide with what the person you’re rp’ing with consents to. (if applicable)
+Full Consequences: If you wish to abduct, enslave, mutilate, take a soul etc., those fall under Full Cons, and must coincide with what the person you’re roleplaying with consents to (if applicable).

-Big Consequences, Require Big Roleplay!
+Big Consequences Require Big Roleplay!
 If you are giving someone heavy consequences, it is a requirement that the preceding roleplay reflects that severity.
-“It’s just how my character does things” is not a valid reason for the first encounter perming someone.
-Taking of a soul.
+“It’s just how my character does things” is not a valid reason for the first encounter PK of someone.
 If a consequence is given out without adequate roleplay, it will be retconned and the perpetrator reprimanded depending on the severity.

-Please do also refer to our injury system for more information on severity of injuries in general.
+Please refer to our injury system for more information on severity of injuries in general.

 Permadeath on first encounter